AdaCore/gnatstudio/docs/users_guide/main_window.rst

 `Display_Splash_Screen`, the bookmark will still point at the line containing the call to `Gtk_New`, even though that line might now be 1700 for instance.

-Of course, GPS is not able to monitor changes that you might do through other editors, so in this case the marks might be altered and stop pointing to the expected location.
+Of course, GNAT Studio is not able to monitor changes that you might do through other editors, so in this case the marks might be altered and stop pointing to the expected location.

 Adding more bookmarks
 ---------------------